 - 1. SCC members shall serve for a term of two years.
-Terms run from Oct.
-1- Sept.
-30. - 2.
+Terms run from the time the fall election is finalized or appointment occurs until the next election. - 2.
 Council size is determined by each individual school council a minimum of six patrons and four employees (including the principal) at a high school; a minimum of four patrons and two employees (including the principal) at a junior high; and a minimum of four patrons and two employees (including the principal) for an elementary school. - 3.
 Parent members must exceed the number of faculty members (including the principal) by two.